-Have you noticed thin, web-like veins appearing on your legs or other areas of your body?
-Commonly known as spider veins, these visible veins are dilated capillaries located near the skin’s surface.
+If you have noticed web-like veins on your legs, hands, face, or other areas of your body, they may be spider veins, also known as spider telangiectasias.
+These visible veins are dilated capillaries located near the skin’s surface.
 They can be colorful in appearance, showing up as red, purple, or blue.
-Unlike varicose veins, spider veins are not usually raised, bulging, or painful.
+Spider veins are not usually raised, bulging, or painful, unlike varicose veins.

-You may believe that spider veins are just a cosmetic issue because they don’t always hinder your everyday life.
-Unfortunately, spider veins can indicate underlying vein disease, or venous insufficiency.
-If left untreated, vein disease can lead to serious health conditions such as blood clots and open, non-healing wounds called venous ulcers.
+Although many people believe that spider telangiectasias are a cosmetic issue, they are also a sign that something is wrong.
+Spider veins are a symptom of underlying vein disease or venous insufficiency.
+If left untreated, vein disease can lead to serious health conditions like blood clots and venous ulcers (open, non-healing wounds).

-Along with the telltale appearance of spider veins, there are several other symptoms to look out for.
-If you have spider veins on your legs, symptoms may include:
+Along with the telltale web-like appearance of spider veins, there are several other symptoms to look out for.
+If you have spider veins on legs, your symptoms may include:

 - Swelling in the affected area